CASFRI/CASFRI/README.md

 **Validation of source values** - All source values are validated before attempting translation using the validation helper functions described in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).

-**Validation of translation tables by the engine** - The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and formatting in each translation table prior to attempting translation.
+**Validation of translation tables by the translation framework** - The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and formatting in each translation table prior to attempting translation.

 **Validation of the translated CASFRI** - The [constraints](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/02_produceCASFRI/03_ConstraintsChecksAndIndexes) scripts adds a set of database constraints to the translated tables.
 The constraints ensure that the translated data conform to the CASFRI standard as outlined in the [CASFRI 5 specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).